What's up with SEL and Breakcore?

 ***This is the part which could have gotten possibly reported, so I'll have to censor the you-know-what bits

 The beginnings of the 1990's would see the emergence of sampling culture, as America and Japan shared in cultural exchange during their battle for global conquest.
-DJ Shadow (known as Nujabes today and the producer of Samurai Champloo's OST) and DJ Sharpnel would, by lifting elements from the digital hardcore scene would go on to begin the development of J-core.
+DJ Shadow (known as Nujabes today and the producer of Samurai Champloo's OST) and DJ Sharpnel would, by lifting elements from the digital hardcore and Happy Hardcore scenes would go on to begin the development of J-core.
 This would be characterized by heavy sampling and resampling of anime audio clips into hard guttural glitch-scapes pioneered by Yasunao Tone .
 Alongside J-core, we'd also begin to see the rise of Nightcore in the early 2000's, characterized by anime music with high pitched voices and sped up track speeds, which paralleled the development of the culture of Anime Music Videos (AMV)

 In the midst of all this a quiet movement was forming in the sewers of 4chan.
 "Rori"core, also known as l***core, would be pioneered as a joke genre by artists such as Goreshit (who has posted his remix of the SEL opening from way, way back in the early 2010's) and Rory in the early 20's.
 These two artists, along with the digital hardcore inspired Machine Girl would kick-start the beginnings of a new wave of breakcore.